farokhmahmoodi/Horse-Race-Project/README.md

-In this assignment, you will be performing a horse racing simulation.
-To start with, you will write a Horse class.
+This program is a horse racing simulation.
+To start with, write a Horse class.
 The Horse class should have the following member variables:

 private name: A string holding the horses name.